apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

                 )
 ```

-Other than the addition of an additional modulo, this is identical to
+Other than the addition of an additional `floormod`, this is identical
-our fast loop, but can be applied to all locations across the buffer,
+to our fast loop, but can be applied to all locations across the
-avoiding conditionals altogether.
+buffer, avoiding conditionals altogether.

 Intuitively, this takes advantage of the fact that a filter applied to
 a window containing only zero will have an output of zero.
 As a